-Statistics-Describe statistical methods with enough detail to enable a knowledgeable reader with access to the original data to verify the reported results.
+Describe statistical methods in enough detail to enable a knowledgeable reader with access to the original data to verify the reported results.
 When possible quantify findings and present them with appropriate indicators of measurement error or uncertainty (such as confidence intervals).
 Avoid sole reliance on statistical hypothesis testing, such as the use of p values, which fails to convey important quantitative information.
 Discuss eligibility of experimental subjects.
-Give details about randomisation.
-Describe the methods for, and success of, any blinding of observations.
+Give details about randomization.
+Describe the methods for and success of any blinding of observations.
 Report treatment complications.
 Give numbers of observations.
 Report losses to observation (such as dropouts from a clinical trial).
-References for study design and statistical methods should be to standard works (with pages stated) when possible rather than to papers in which the designs or methods were originally reported.
-Specify any general use computer programs used.
+When possible, references for study design and statistical methods should be to standard works (with page numbers stated) rather than to the papers in which the designs or methods were originally reported.
+Specify any general-use computer programs employed.